Payment Options

 Call 211, which routes you to the local agency that can help.
 You can also contact your county veteran’s office, Community Action program, Job & Family Services, Salvation Army, or local church for assistance.
 A one-time assistance payment with heating bills is also available through the HEAP program.

-When I pay a distribution charge and a generation and transmission charge, am I paying two bills?
+When I pay a service availability charge and a generation and transmission charge, am I paying two bills?

 Nope—we’ve just “unbundled” your bill so you can see how much each component of electric service costs.